 - 1) Press [Ctrl] [A] to select all of the paragraphs on the page.
-Since Tabs are a part of paragraph formatting, we need to make sure all of our paragraphs are selected before we create a manual tab stop. - 2) Move your mouse to the 3cm mark on the ruler and click on that point.
+Since Tabs are a part of paragraph formatting, we need to make sure all of our paragraphs are selected before we create a manual tab stop. - 2) If your rulers aren't already showing, turn them on by clicking the icon at the top of the scrollbar. - 3) Move your mouse to the 3cm mark on the ruler and click on that point.
 A small tab indicator will appear on that position in the ruler.
-Also, any text that was lined up with the first tab stop will now be lined up with your new tab stop. - 3) You can adjust the position of a manually placed tab stop simply by dragging it.
-Make sure the paragraphs are still selected.
-Move your mouse over the tab stop on the ruler and drag it to the 4cm mark on the ruler.
-Remember that if the tab stop moves in steps, you can be more precise by holding down the [Alt] key as you drag.
-When you have moved the tab stop, all of the text that was lined up with that the step will also mays to the 4cm - all of the text that was lined up with that tab stop will also move to the 4cm position.4) Move your mouse over the tab stop.
+Also, any text that was lined up with the first tab stop will now be lined up with your new tab stop.

+- 5) Move your mouse over the tab stop.
 Drag the tab stop away from the ruler in an upward or downward direction.
 This is an easy way to remove a tab stop.
-When a manual tab stop has been removed, the tab on each line will revert to the default tab stop position. - 5) Close the document.
-It is not necessary to save changes. - Note If you have modified tabs in a paragraph and want to use the same tabs in another paragraph, you can use the Format painter I that was introduced in the character formatting section.
+When a manual tab stop has been removed, the tab on each line will revert to the default tab stop position. - 6) Close the document.
+It is not necessary to save changes.

+Note If you have modified tabs in a paragraph and want to use the same tabs in another paragraph, you can use the Format painter that was introduced in the character formatting section.
 Copying paragraph formats including tabs is the same as copying other paragraph formats and character formats.

-Text lined up with manually placed tab marker.

-http://www.oneil.com.au/pc/